nextmv-io/community-apps/python-xpress-park-location/README.md

-# Nextmv Python Xpress Knapsack
+# Nextmv Python Xpress Park Location

 Example for running a Python application on the Nextmv Platform using the Xpress solver.
-We solve a knapsack Mixed Integer Programming problem.
+We solve a park location Mixed Integer Programming problem: given a set of schools and candidate sites, find where to build parks to minimize the distance between schools and parks.

 1. Install packages.